How do I borrow a book?

 University of Edinburgh alumni may borrow up to 15 books at any one time.
 Reserve and HUB short loan collections are for reference use only.

 Other categories of user

-Other categories of user may borrow up to 5 books at any one time.
+Other categories of user may be entitled to borrowing.
 Reserve and HUB short loan collections are available to certain categories.
 For more information on this please go to: